aardappel/lobster/docs/source/command_line_usage.md

     For `definition` a response will be the location of the definition.
     For `complete`, it will return a list of possible fields/methods.

+Lobster source code may start with a shebang `#!` so you can embed the command-line in a Lobster script.

 Default directories
 -------------------